Understanding Collector

 Any necessary configuration is done on the connector that is installed on the VM.
 The connector communicates all configuration changes to the extension that is running on the client device.

-See the [vdi-experience-faq](https://docs.nexthink.com/platform/user-guide/vdi-experience/vdi-experience-faq "mention") to find answers to common questions regarding VDI, for example, deployment scenarios.
+See the [VDI Experience FAQ](/platform/user-guide/vdi-experience/vdi-experience-faq.md) to find answers to common questions regarding VDI, for example, deployment scenarios.

 ### Metrics collected by the VDI Client Extension

-The VM might expose some client information, such as `client device name`, `local ip`, `client app version`, and `client platform`.
 Installing the VDI Client Extension improves the reliability and accessibility of these fields.

 Furthermore, the extension provides the following performance metrics: